Great League Tier List

 Attacker

 An Attacker is a Pokémon whose best asset is to take down an opponent’s Pokémon that has shields remaining when you’re all out of shields to use yourself.
-Their natural bulk, strong attacks, and their resistances allow them to succeed against sturdy defenses.
+Their natural bulk, strong attacks, and resistances allow them to succeed against sturdy defenses.

 Defender